-7 FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (continued)
+12 FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (continued)

-Movements on the allowance for impairment in respect of due from related parties
+Movements on the allowance for impairment in respect of trade receivables

-The movement in the allowance for impairment in respect of due from related parties during the year was as follows.
+The movement in the allowance for impairment in respect of trade receivables and related party receivables during the year was as follows.
 Comparative amounts for 2017 represent the allowance account for impairment losses under IAS 39.

 2018 2017

+Polance et 1.
+January ner JAC 20

-Balance at 1 January per IAS 39 Adjustment on initial application of IERS 9 Balance at 1 January per IERS 9 impairment allowance - 133 -
+Balance at 1 January per IAS 39 Adjustment on initial application of IFRS 9 - -

+Balance at 1 January per IFRS 9 impairment allowance - 2,072 -

-Balance at 31 December 133
+Balance at 31 December 2,072 -